-A label is a label... or what?
-Are you on top of what the various labels tell you – e.g. if they say anything about the environment, organics, or health.
-If not, the read along here.
+A label is a label… right?
+Do you know what the various labels actually tell you? - e.g. if they mention the environment, are organic or good for your help.
+If not, read below.

 (Socks consist of at least 80% organic wool/cotton and are dyed according to GOTS standards).

-There are countless labels in the textile industry, and for many of us, it is hard to figure out which labels promise what.
-Therefore, we at DILLING have created an overview of 4 of the most common labels on the market and we have compared these to our own ’ECO label’.
-To keep the overview organized, we chose to focus on 3 areas that we find essential in terms of the production of organic underwear in wool and cotton.
+There are numerous different labels in the textile industry, and for many of us, it is hard to understand what labels promise what.
+Therefore, at DILLING, we have created an overview of the 4 most common labels on the market and compared these to our own ‘ECO label’.
+To keep the overview clear, we chose to focus on the 3 areas that we believe to be essential in relation to the production of organic woollen and cotton underwear.

-When it comes to organics, DILLING’s ’ECO’ and GOTS are superior to the other labels.
-These guarantee that the vast majority of the raw materials are organic.
-When it comes to cotton underwear, the EU Flower can compete, but it sets no standards for woolen underwear in this area.
+When it comes to organic products, DILLING’s ‘ECO’ and GOTS products are superior to other labels.
+These guarantee that the majority of the raw materials we use are organic.
+When it comes to cotton underwear, the EU flower sets a good standard, but nothing compared to the standard of the woollen underwear we use.

 Makes you think!

-In terms of the dye works processes, DILLING’s ’ECO’, the Swan, and GOTS are quite similar.
-They all ban the use of harmful dyeing agents in the production, which is good, both for your health and for the environment!
+In relation to the dyeing processes DILLING use, the ‘ECO’, Swan, and GOTS certified ones are quite similar.
+They all prohibit the use of harmful dyeing agents during production, which is good for your health and the environment.

-The Flower and Oeko-Tex do not ban the use of harmful dyeing agents.
-The Flower, however, limits the use of these in production, and has set threshold limits for any content in the final products.
-Oeko-Tex 100 focuses strictly on the final products, where they have set threshold limits for allowable content.
-In principle, however, this means that you can use any chemicals you want, as long as the textile is cleansed sufficiently before the final phase.
-Arguably, however the threshold set for the final product also sets an indirect threshold for the use of dyeing agents in the production.
+However, the Flower and Oeko-Tex do not ban the use of harmful dyeing agents.
+The Flower does limit the use of these in production and sets threshold limits for any content remaining in the final product.
+Oeka-Tex focuses solely on the final product and also sets an indirect threshold for the use of dyeing agents in production.

-This overview is based on criteria from the individual labels – if you want to know more about the other requirements, you can read more in the criteria documents from each individual label: The Swan, GOTS, The Flower & Oeko-Tex 100.
+This overview is based on criteria from the individual labels.
+If you want to explore their other requirements, you can read more in the criteria documents from each label: The Swan, GOTS, The Flower & Oeko-Tex 100.